mdn/content/files/en-us/mozilla/firefox/releases/129/index.md

 ### CSS

-- Support has also been added for the [@starting-style](/en-US/docs/Web/CSS/@starting-style) CSS at-rule.
-This allows elements that are animated when they appear to have styles that the elements start from.
+- The [@starting-style](/en-US/docs/Web/CSS/@starting-style) CSS at-rule is supported.
+This lets you define starting values for properties set on an element that you want to transition from when the element receives its first style update.
 Currently animating from `display: none;` is not supported ([Firefox bug 1834876](https://bugzil.la/1834876) and [Firefox bug 1834877](https://bugzil.la/1834877)).

 #### Removals